awesomerank/awesomerank.github.io/lists/petk/awesome-jquery.md

 * [Slugify ★84 ⏳1Y](https://github.com/pmcelhaney/jQuery-Slugify-Plugin) - Creates a URL slug as you type a page title (like Django slugify()).
 * [Readmore.js ★1162](https://github.com/jedfoster/Readmore.js) - A lightweight jQuery plugin for collapsing and expanding long blocks of text with "Read more" and "Close" links.
 * [Yahoo!
 Emoticons](http://michael-designs.com/yahoo-emoticons-jquery-plugin/) - Yahoo!
 Emoticons JQuery Plugin.
-* [autoNumberic](https://github.com/BobKnothe/autoNumeric) - autoNumeric is a standalone library that provides live as-you-type formatting for international numbers and currencies.
+* [autoNumberic ★646](https://github.com/autoNumeric/autoNumeric) - autoNumeric is a standalone library that provides live as-you-type formatting for international numbers and currencies.

 [Back to top](#awesome-jquery)